By FDNY Deputy Chief (ret.) Jim Riches

 Jimmy had been a NYC police officer for eight years prior to his two years of service in the FDNY.
 He was also was a local bartender at a popular pub and had more friends than you could imagine.

-How we remember Every year since 9/11, his friends help run golf outings, annual mass bar crawls, basketball tournaments, five-mile runs and have established scholarships for first responders' children at Xavier High School and Belmont Abbey College.
+Every year since 9/11, his friends help run golf outings, annual mass bar crawls, basketball tournaments, five-mile runs and have established scholarships for first responders' children at Xavier High School and Belmont Abbey College.
 His memory lives on through his generous and kind deeds during his young life.

 On March 25, 2002, myself and my other three sons, Timmy, Danny and Tom, carried Jimmy's body, draped in an American flag, out of the pit at ground zero.